mattermost/docs/source/install/self-managed-changelog.md

 ### Bug Fixes
  - Fixed an issue where GitLab ``ButtonText`` and ``ButtonColor`` settings were not reflected on the login screen.
- - Fixed an issue with Collapsed Reply Threads (Beta) where replying to a thread caused users to re-follow the previously unfollowed thread.
+ - Fixed an issue with Collapsed Reply Threads (Beta) where replying to a Thread caused users to re-follow the previously unfollowed Thread.
  - Fixed an issue where floating timestamps appeared incorrectly on the right-hand side with Collapsed Reply Threads (Beta) enabled.
- - Fixed an error with app locations and binding filtering.
- - Fixed an issue where pinned and saved post were no longer highlighted.
+ - Fixed an issue where pinned and saved posts were no longer highlighted.
  - Disabled admin support email status check job on server startup.
  - Fixed an issue on joining a missing channel as a System Admin.
  - Fixed import process for imports with attachments.
+ - Fixed an error with app locations and binding filtering.

 ### config.json
 Multiple setting options were added to ``config.json``.
 Below is a list of the additions and their default values on install.
 The settings can be modified in ``config.json``, or the System Console when available.